Last week I promised I would be sharing stress coping strategies with you and asked YOU how you keep resilient and reduce stress effects.

 No, nothing good about grief, Charlie Brown.

-I wish I could just eat chocolate, drink wine and feel better.
+I wish I could just eat chocolates, drink wine and feel better.

 No doubt that if my psychiatrist was Lucy I probably would’ve been locked up by now!